webplatform/docs-wpd/Marketing/Posting_Guidelines/index.md

 == Handling unofficial channels ==
 * Although we encourage members of the community to share news about Web Platform Docs in their own ways, we require that '''any unofficial channels be positioned in a way that makes it clear that they are not official.'''

+== Videos ==
+Videos must always be approved by the member-webdocs list.
+They also must include the standard intro/outro.